 • Cafe Au Lait Spots In Babies & Children

-Café au lait spots in babies can change in colour and size over the years.
-They can even become faint and become less noticeable as the baby grows.
+Café au lait spots are common in both babies and children and develop anywhere on the body but mostly on the torso.
+These pigmentary spots can change in colour and size over the years.
+In the newborns, they are usually faint and become more noticeable as the baby grows.

 • Cafe Au Lait Spots In Adults